Debugging

 Note for .NET Standard

-- Compiling the plugin under the .NET Framework
+- Build the plugin under .NET Framework

 Rider

-- In Visual Studio project settings at
+- In Visual Studio, in the project settings on the

-folder.
-As a result plug-in will be published to this folder after each building, it will not need of being copied manually. - At the beginning of the plugin class constructor, add a call to
+Buildtab in theOutputsection, specify the path to the plugin’s subfolder in thePluginsfolder as theOutput path.
+This way, after each build, the plugin will be published to this folder immediately, and you will not have to copy it manually. - At the beginning of the plugin class constructor, add a call to